davidhi7/backup/README.md

 # Simple wrapper for Borg
-This minimal wrapper allows easy configuration and hook configuration as well as ismple Discord webhook integration in case of errors during the backup process.
+This minimal wrapper allows easy configuration and hook configuration as well as simple Discord webhook integration in case of errors during the backup process.

 Creating a new repository is outside the scope of this wrapper.
 It must be done manually using `borg init`.